 To that end, we will:

 If we seem over the top, please know you are all important to us and we would like nothing better than to have all of our friends and family stay healthy and not be affected by this virus.
+It is nothing to fool around and take chances with.

 Please stay well, stay safe.